Forest Park High School (Woodbridge, Virginia)

 Forest Park High School is a public high school in Woodbridge, Virginia, unincorporated Prince William County, Virginia, United States.
-It is part of Prince William County Public Schools and is located on 15721 Forest Park Drive (formerly Spriggs Road; the name changed during 2005-2006 construction on Spriggs Road).
+It is part of Prince William County Public Schools, and is located on 15721 Forest Park Drive.
 The school's name references adjacent Prince William Forest Park, one of the largest natural parks in the Washington metropolitan area.

 Forest Park, which was opened in 2000, is the home of the first information technology (iT) specialty program in Prince William County.